 October brought us some warmer climate as we flew west again, this time all the way west to Brazil.
 São Paulo completely took us by surprise, but Northern Brazil really filled our adventurous needs as we kite-surfed and surfed all month long.

 After an expensive flight alteration, we ended up down in Rio de Janeiro three weeks earlier than planned.
 Wetter than we’d expected yes, but it did enable us to see and taste a lot more variety of what Brazil had to offer like: Ilha Grande, Paraty, Petrópolis and Rio de Janeiro itself, as well as sample a lot of cachaça.

 The beginning of December had us finally meeting Christo Redentor (Christ the Redeemer), one of the Seven Wonders of the World.
 Not to brag, but this is the fifth one I’ve seen (actually you know what, f&ck it!
 I will brag, it’s my blog!!)
 Before our extensive journey to the small island in the Caribbean, Barbados, where we are now, pet-sitting for a month.
 One of the most vivid places we’ve ever been, no seriously.

-Lastly, I wanted to thank you SO much for reading this and any previous post’s from 2016 to now, I hope you’re enjoying my continued rambling.
+Lastly, I wanted to thank you SO much for reading this post on where we’ve travelled in 2019 and any previous post’s from 2016 to now.
 It’s never easy to be vulnerable and post week after week – but I’m enjoying it and hope you are too.